wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

-# Recommendations for a safe WAF node update process
+# Recommendations for a safe node update process

-This document describes recommendations and associated risks for a safe update of Wallarm WAF node up to 3.0.
+This document describes recommendations and associated risks for a safe update of Wallarm filtering node up to 3.0.

-!!! warning "Breaking changes and skipping partner WAF node update"
+!!! warning "Breaking changes and skipping partner node update"
-    * The WAF node 3.0 is **totally incompatible with previous WAF node versions**.
-Before updating the modules up to 3.0, please carefully review the list of [WAF node 3.0 changes](what-is-new.md) and consider a possible configuration change.
+    * The Wallarm node 3.0 is **totally incompatible with previous Wallarm node versions**.
+Before updating the modules up to 3.0, please carefully review the list of [Wallarm node 3.0 changes](what-is-new.md) and consider a possible configuration change.
-    * We do NOT recommend updating [partner WAF node](../partner-waf-node/overview.md) up to version 3.0, since most changes will be fully supported only in partner WAF node [3.2](versioning-policy.md#version-list).
+    * We do NOT recommend updating [partner node](../partner-waf-node/overview.md) up to version 3.0, since most changes will be fully supported only in partner node [3.2](versioning-policy.md#version-list).

 ## Common recommendations

-* Carefully plan and monitor the WAF node update process.
-Estimated release dates for new versions of WAF nodes are published in the [WAF node versioning policy](versioning-policy.md).
+* Carefully plan and monitor the filtering node update process.
+Estimated release dates for new versions of Wallarm nodes are published in the [Wallarm node versioning policy](versioning-policy.md).
-* If your infrastructure has multiple WAF nodes installed, update them gradually.
-After updating the first WAF node, monitor the WAF node modules operation within a day and gradually update other WAF nodes if the first WAF node operates correctly.
+* If your infrastructure has multiple Wallarm nodes installed, update them gradually.
+After updating the first node, monitor the node modules operation within a day and gradually update other Wallarm nodes if the first node operates correctly.
-* For the model with separated development and production environments, update the WAF node gradually.
+* For the model with separated development and production environments, update the filtering node gradually.
 First, apply and test new version in non-production environments, then in production environments.
-Detailed recommendations are described in the [instructions for configuring WAF nodes for separated environments](../admin-en/configuration-guides/waf-in-separated-environments/configure-waf-in-separated-environments.md#gradual-rollout-of-new-waf-changes).
+Detailed recommendations are described in the [instructions for configuring Wallarm nodes for separated environments](../admin-en/configuration-guides/waf-in-separated-environments/configure-waf-in-separated-environments.md#gradual-rollout-of-new-wallarm-node-changes).
-* Before updating the WAF node, set the WAF node filtration mode to `monitoring`.
-If all modules work correctly and there is no abnormal number of new false positives in the `monitoring` mode for a day, then put the WAF node in the `block` mode.
+* Before updating the filtering node, set the node filtration mode to `monitoring`.
+If all modules work correctly and there is no abnormal number of new false positives in the `monitoring` mode for a day, then put the filtering node in the `block` mode.
-* Update NGINX to the latest version available before applying WAF node updates.
-If your infrastructure needs to use a specific version of NGINX, please contact the [Wallarm technical support](mailto:support@wallarm.com) to build a WAF module for a custom version of NGINX.
+* Update NGINX to the latest version available before applying Wallarm node updates.
+If your infrastructure needs to use a specific version of NGINX, please contact the [Wallarm technical support](mailto:support@wallarm.com) to build the API Security module for a custom version of NGINX.

 ## Possible risks

-Below are the risks that may occur when updating the WAF node.
+Below are the risks that may occur when updating the filtering node.
 To reduce the impact of the risks, please follow the appropriate guidelines when updating.

 ### Changed functionality

-WAF node 3.0 is **totally incompatible with previous WAF node versions**.
-Before updating the modules up to 3.0, please carefully review the list of [WAF node 3.0 changes](what-is-new.md) and consider a possible configuration change.
+Wallarm node 3.0 is **totally incompatible with previous Wallarm node versions**.
+Before updating the modules up to 3.0, please carefully review the list of [Wallarm node 3.0 changes](what-is-new.md) and consider a possible configuration change.

 ???
-"Set of changes in WAF node 3.0"
+"Set of changes in Wallarm node 3.0"
     **Changes in supported installation platforms**

     * Dropped support for the operating system Ubuntu 16.04 LTS (xenial)

     [See the full list of supported platforms →](../admin-en/supported-platforms.md)

-    **Changes in supported WAF node configuration parameters**
+    **Changes in supported filtering node configuration parameters**

     * Dropped support for all `acl` NGINX directives, Envoy parameters, and environment variables used to configure IP addresses blacklist.
 Manual configuration of IP blacklisting is no longer required.